scambier/ecs-machina/README.md

 The `world.query()` function has an efficient and transparent caching system, to provide the fastest iteration speed possible.

-The trade-off is that adding/removing/updating entity is relatively slower, because the cache will be updated in real-time.
+The trade-off is that adding/removing/updating entity is relatively slower, because the cache needs to be updated each time.

 ### Strong unit tests